eighty20results/e20r-sequences/README.txt

 == TODO ==
 * Add support for admin selected definition of when "Day 1" of content drip starts (i.e. "Immediately", "at midnight the date following the membership start", etc)
 * Decide how and where to utilize the user notification reset

-* Not sending alerts for repeating post_ids with different delay values? - Fixed
-* Not changing the input format when changing between sequences that use "by date" and "by day number" as the delay value. - Fixed
-* Format for "start" value when processing a new sequence entry is possibly incorrect? - Fixed
+== Known Issues ==
-* Test dates as delay values in V3. - Verified
+* Test dates as delay values in V3. - Tested & Verified
-* Test conversion to V3 format for posts/sequences when using dates as delay values
+* Test conversion to V3 format for posts/sequences when using dates as delay values - Tested & Verified
-* While configured for multiple delay values for a single post_id, adding the same post ID w/an existing delay value (same value) will cause two copies of the same post/delay combination in the list (expected behavior: ignore it).
-* Can't load preview for sequence using dates as delay values (Needs to get a valid "how long have I been a member" value for "staff" who are admins and do not have explicit membership levels to access the sequence data). - Fixed
-* If no posts are available and the user attempts to display the sequence, the load_sequence_post() function goes into a infinite loop.
+* If no posts are available and the user attempts to display the sequence, the load_sequence_post() function goes into a infinite loop. - Fixed(?)
 * Format for "Posts in sequence" metabox doesn't handle responsive screens well

-== Known Issues ==

-TBD
 == DEBUG ==

  To enable logging for this plugin, set WP_DEBUG to 'true' in wp-config.php